Gluing foam with foam bonding adhesives

 Many industries deal with foam bonding as a part of manufacturing and construction processes.
 Foam bonding refers to forming bonds between multiple foams or foams and other materials.
-This is realized by applying a foam bonding adhesive or glue which creates bonds foam to foam or foam to other materials such as metals, plastics, wood and fabric.
+This is realized by applying foam bonding adhesives or glues which create bonds foam to foam or foam to other materials such as metals, plastics, wood and fabric.

-Industries, where foam bonding glues and adhesives are applied include for instance upholstery in furniture making, mattress and pillow manufacturing as well as seating in vehicle manufacturing.
-In this article we will take a closer look at the types of foam bonding adhesives as well as the foam processing applications they make possible.
+Industries, where foam bonding adhesives are applied include for instance upholstery in furniture making, mattress and pillow manufacturing as well as seating in vehicle manufacturing.
+In this article we will take a closer look at the different types of foam adhesive as well as the foam processing applications they make possible.

 Different types of foam adhesive systems

 Every foam processing application is unique and requires a specific foam bonding adhesive.
-The choice of adhesive should be based on the product requirements, the application method and the overall process.
-Foam glues and adhesives can remarkably improve efficiency when the right combination of these factors is found.
-The adhesives are suitable for batch, unit and mass production.
+The choice of what adhesive to use for foam should be based on the product requirements, the application method and the overall process.
+Foam glue can remarkably improve efficiency when the right combination of these factors is found.
+The foam adhesives are suitable for batch, unit and mass production.

 Here the types of foam bonding adhesives are introduced based on the different chemistries enabling them.

-Application: The water based systems are versatile in terms of application methods: the most common method is spraying, but others such as beads and roll coating are possible.
+Application: The water based systems are versatile in terms of application methods: the most common method is spraying, but others such as beads and roll coating are possible in foam bonding applications.
+Water based foam glue is effective also as an adhesive for foam to foam.

 Advantages: As these systems do not contain solvents, they are eco and user friendly releasing no odors at all.
 Therefore, they are suitable for example for applications in the mattress industry.
-They form bond which may not be the greatest in strength, but more than suffice in flexibility.
+They form bonds which may not be the greatest in strength, but more than suffice in flexibility.
+This type of flexible glue for foam is required for example in furniture upholstery.

-Disadvantages: Compared to alternative systems, waterborne adhesives normally cure rather slowly do to the speed of water evaporation.
+Disadvantages: Compared to alternative systems, waterborne adhesives normally cure rather slowly due to the speed of water evaporation.
 There is also a possibility of water remaining in the product and resulting into mold during storing.
-However, new technologies allow for faster, even immediately, curing products where the aforementioned risks are reduced to minimum..
+However, new technologies allow for faster, even immediately, curing foam adhesive products where the aforementioned risks are reduced to minimum.

 Solvent based foam adhesive